awsdocs/amazon-sns-developer-guide/doc_source/sns-tutorial-list-add-remove-tags-for-topic.md

 1. Choose **Save changes**

-## To List, Add, and Remove Metadata Tags for an Amazon SNS Topic using the AWS SDK for Java\.<a name="add-update-remove-tags-for-topic-aws-java"></a>
+## To list, add, and remove metadata tags for an Amazon SNS topic using the AWS SDK for Java\.<a name="add-update-remove-tags-for-topic-aws-java"></a>

 1. Specify your AWS credentials\.
 For more information, see [Set up AWS Credentials and Region for Development](https://docs.aws.amazon.com/sdk-for-java/v2/developer-guide/setup-credentials.html) in the *AWS SDK for Java 2\.x Developer Guide*\.